University of Wisconsin–Madison

 About

 The Center for Demography and Ecology (CDE) is a multi-disciplinary cooperative for social scientific demographic research and graduate training at the University of Wisconsin–Madison.
-CDE affiliates produce demographic research and data in the center’s five research areas: Families and Family Change; Inequality, Poverty, Wealth, and Mobility; Spatial and Environmental Demography; Gender and Reproductive Health; and Health and Biodemography.
+CDE affiliates produce demographic research and data in the center’s five research areas: Family Demography; Economic Demography; Spatial Demography; Reproductive Health; and Health and Biodemography.
 CDE receives funding via a Population Research Infrastructure grant from the Eunice Kennedy Shriver National Institute of Child Health & Human Development (P2C HD047873).

 Overview